 - In a medium bowl, whisk together the flour, salt, cocoa powder, chili powder, and cinnamon.

-- Add the eggs to chocolate-butter mixture and whisk until just combined.
-Add vanilla and ginger; whisk to combine.
+- Add the eggs to the chocolate-butter mixture and whisk until just combined.
+Add the vanilla and ginger; whisk to combine.
 Do not overbeat the batter at this stage or the brownies will be cakey.

-- Sprinkle the flour-cocoa mixture over chocolate mixture.
+- Sprinkle the flour-cocoa mixture over the chocolate mixture.
 Using a spatula (do not use a whisk!), fold the dry ingredients into the wet until there is just a trace amount of the flour-cocoa mix visible.

 - Pour the batter into the greased pan and smooth the top with the spatula.
-Bake for 25 to 30 minutes; brownies are done when a toothpick inserted in the center comes out with a few moist crumbs.
+Bake for 25 to 30 minutes; the brownies are done when a toothpick inserted in the center comes out with a few moist crumbs.